Table of Contents

 Origins of Imbolc

-During the festival, people would light fires, make offerings to Brigid, and engage in rituals meant to purify and cleanse themselves.
-The festival was also a time to start fresh and set new goals.
-Today, Imbolc is still celebrated by many worldwide and is seen as a time to connect with nature and prepare for spring.
+During the festival, people would ignite fires, make offerings to Brigid, and partake in rituals designed to purify and cleanse themselves.
+This act of purification was not just a tradition but a profound and meaningful way to prepare for the coming of spring.
+The festival also served as a time to start afresh and set new goals, a practice that continues to this day.
+Imbolc, still celebrated by many worldwide, is a cherished time to reconnect with nature and prepare for the vibrant season of spring.

 Imbolc Traditions and Rituals